pmean/build-website/text/01/parametric-01.md

 **What would I recommend?**

-I\'m comfortable with a variety of statistical approaches. **If you have already specified the statistical analysis in your protocol, then stick with your protocol** unless your data suggests very strongly that a different approach is called for.
-Don\'t deviate from your pre-specified analysis without a good reason.
+I'm comfortable with a variety of statistical approaches. **If you have already specified the statistical analysis in your protocol, then stick with your protocol** unless your data suggests very strongly that a different approach is called for.
+Don't deviate from your pre-specified analysis without a good reason.

 If you are in the protocol writing stage, I would suggest that you propose **using a paired t-test, unless you have evidence (such as through a normal probability plot) that the data are non-normal.
-In this case, you will use a transformation of the data or a non-parametric test instead.** Don\'t use a formal test of normality like the Shapiro-Wilk test.
+In this case, you will use a transformation of the data or a non-parametric test instead.** Don't use a formal test of normality like the Shapiro-Wilk test.
 A formal test of normality has the **very little power for small sample sizes**, but this is **when non-normality is most troublesome**.
 Even worse, a test has **lots of power for large sample sizes**, but